d-stprix/alpaca-data-prep/README.md

 # Lightning-Fast Indicators

-## Accesses candles through the Alpaca Market Data API and calculates technical indicators.
+## Accesses Candles Through the Alpaca Market Data API and Calculates Technical Indicators.

 You can retrieve years of historical data for over 6000 symbols with one click of a button without fear of overwhelming your RAM.
 These modules were written to create neatly formatted data files to use when backtesting day trading strategies.
-- dataprocessor.py: Imports data and calculates indicators before saving to two .Feather files.
+- dataprocessor.py: Imports intraday data and calculates indicators before saving to two .Feather files.
-- One file contains data for all symbols for one month.
+  - One file contains data for all symbols for one month (each month has a separate file).
 The other file contains the start and end indices of each symbol in the first file.
-- Each month has a separate set of .Feather files.
+- dailyprocessor.py: Imports daily data and calculates indicators before saving to two .Feather files.
+  - One file contains data for entire time period.
+The other file contains the start and end indices of each symbol in the first file.

 - candlesticks.py: Produces candlestick plots including functionality for adding technical indicators.

 **Be sure to check out the Wiki for implementation and performance details!**